Traditional Pork Pie Recipe: A Classic British Favourite

 Prep all your ingredients,

-1. Prepare the Pie Pastry: To make hot water pastry, Begin by combining the flour and salt in a bowl.
+Prepare the Pie Pastry: To make hot water pastry, Begin by combining the flour and salt in a bowl.
 In a saucepan, melt the butter with water over medium heat until it just begins to boil.
 Remove from heat and pour the hot mixture into the flour.
 Stir with a wooden spoon until it forms a dough.
 Allow it to cool slightly, then knead the dough on a floured surface until smooth.
-Cover the pastry with clingfilm and place in the fridge for an hour.
+Cover the pastry with clingfilm or a damp tea towel and place in the fridge for an hour.

-4. Create a Steam Hole: Cut a small hole in the center of the pie to allow steam to escape during baking.
-Use a beaten egg wash to create that wonderful golden finish and decorate with pastry shapes if you wish.
+Create a Steam Hole: Cut a small hole in the center of the pie to allow steam to escape during baking.
+Use a beaten egg wash to create that wonderful golden finish.

-then remove from the oven and allow to cool slightly.
+then remove from the oven and allow to cool fully.

-6. Jelly Time : Make up the jelly with the hot water and stock cube to taste and carefully pour this with a funnel through the steam hole and then allow to cool completely.
+Jelly Time : Make up the gelatin with the hot water and stock cube to taste and carefully pour this with a funnel through the steam hole and then allow to cool completely.

-I made this for the first time for this Christmas, and I have to say I won't be buying store bought pies again I doubled the recipe and made two, froze one and the other was gone in a couple of days.
+I made this for the first time for Boxing Day 2024, and I have to say I won't be buying store bought pies again I doubled the recipe and made two, froze one and the other was gone in a couple of days.

 Tips: